violetaini/3xui-geo-auto-update/README.md

 - **Weekly:** Runs once a week at 03:00 on the selected weekday
 - **Every N Days:** Runs every N days at 03:00
 - **Custom Cron:** For advanced users who want full scheduling control

+## Scheduler Backend

+This project supports two scheduler backends:

+### 1. System cron
+Used on standard systems.
+If cron is missing, the installer will try to install and start it automatically.

+### 2. Supercronic
+Used automatically on supported low-memory RHEL-like systems.

+Currently, Supercronic mode is forced on the following systems when total memory is below **2 GiB**:

+- Anolis
+- CentOS Stream
+- Oracle Linux
+- AlmaLinux
+- Rocky Linux
+- Alibaba Cloud Linux

+In Supercronic mode, the installer will:

+- Download the Supercronic standalone binary
+- Create a dedicated crontab file
+- Create a systemd service
+- Enable auto-start on boot
+- Enable automatic restart on failure

 ## Logging